YanchaoSongYS/yanchaosong/content/event/conference-3/index.md

 ---

 {{% callout note %}}
-**Conference Theme**
+**Conference topic**
-- The RTR Conference is a unique entry point into the achievements of EU-funded projects in road transport.
+The RTR Conference is a unique entry point into the achievements of EU-funded projects in road transport.
 R&I results, findings, new links, impacts and deployment were highlighted during the 3 days of the RTR conference.
 {{% /callout %}}